Khadija Bousselmi, née ARFAOUI

 Name: Graph theory

-• Model complex problems using graphs (oriented/unoriented, weighted graphs).
+• Modeling complex problems using graphs (directed/undirected, weighted graphs).

-• Study the fundamental properties of graphs: connectivity, traversal (DFS/BFS), minimal spanning tree.
+• Study the fundamental properties of graphs: connectivity, traversal (DFS/BFS), minimum spanning tree.

 Level: BUT2, semester 4